Effective cessation interventions

 Research so far shows that e-cigarettes are far less harmful than smoking [1,2] and there is ever-growing evidence that e-cigarettes are an effective cessation tool.[3-8] They can be an appropriate quitting aid for some people who smoke, including those who have tried and failed to quit previously using other methods.
 A recent study showed that those using e-cigarettes were 95% more likely to quit than those not using e-cigarettes.

-Since they are a new technology, we don’t yet know the long-term impact of e-cigarette use, so it is not recommended that non-smokers start using them.
-Some toxic chemicals (such as NNALs, acetaldehydes and formaldehyde) have been found in some products, but the evidence suggests their safety profile is far more comparable to that of other NRT products than tobacco.[10,11]
+However, being a new technology, the long-term impact of e-cigarette use is not yet known.
+It is important to note that e-cigarettes are not risk free and should not be recommended for use by people who don't smoke.
+Some toxic chemicals (such as NNALs, acetaldehydes and formaldehyde) have been found in some products, but usually at much lower levels than in tobacco.
+The evidence suggests their safety profile is far more comparable to that of other NRT products than tobacco.[10,11]

 The RCGP and NICE recommend that e-cigarettes should be discussed as an option for smoking cessation.
 Patients using e-cigarettes should be advised that they need to switch completely rather than becoming ‘dual users’ – using e-cigarettes and smoking.
 For people using an e-cigarette who want to use other nicotine-containing products at the same time, it is safe to do so.

 Non-smokers and young people should avoid using e-cigarettes.
-It has been argued that e-cigarettes could act as a gateway to taking up smoking cigarettes, but so far, the evidence in the UK does not support this.
+It has been argued that e-cigarettes could act as a gateway to taking up smoking cigarettes.
+So far, the evidence in the UK does not support this but it will be important to continue to monitor this.
 Youth smoking rates continue to decline and regular use of e-cigarettes by young people who have never smoked in Great Britain is very low at between 0 and 1%.

 Burstyn I. Peering through the mist: systematic review of what the chemistry of contaminants in electronic cigarettes tells us about health risks.
 BMC Public Health.
 2014.